jonaskuske/ng-app/README.md

 ### Development server

-Run `npm start` for a dev server with Hot Module Reload (HMR).
+Run `npm start` for a dev server.
 The app will be served on `http://localhost:4200/ng-app/`.

 ### Build